 38° API sweet crude

 Following the outbreak of conflict, force majeure was declared in 2015 and production ceased.
-In the following year, Yung Holding acquired Calvalley and financed a work program to rehabilitate its producing wells and resume production in Block 9.
+In the following year, a group of investors acquired Calvalley and financed a work program to rehabilitate its producing wells and resume production in Block 9.

 Calvalley has made investments of $35–45m to rehabilitate Block 9 through surface and subsurface work including a pressure maintenance program, upgraded facilities, water injection and other improvements.
 Calvalley is the only oil and gas company in the Republic of Yemen to have maintained its workforce on pay while the conflict paused oil production.

 One major challenge is a lack of oil and gas service providers in Yemen owing to security considerations.
 Through our strong relationships with local communities we have been able to contract the services required.

 Production resumed in July 2019, with 30 wells ready to produce.

 Crude oil is evacuated from Block 9 by secured, 500-barrel truck to either of three pipeline terminals at other blocks, each approximately 250–300 km distant, each supplying storage terminals on the coast.

 Contracts with operators of other blocks ensure that Block 9 production volumes are securely metered and signed off on daily as part of a custody transfer arrangement before being piped to the coast.
 Oil is lifted from the sea terminal by tanker at six-weekly intervals.

 On-site, approximately 100 employees are deployed in two shifts of 50 on a twenty-eight-day rotation.
 The field reports its activities back to the head engineering and geosciences office in Cairo every day and key information on technical and financial progress is conveyed to the other stakeholders including our shareholders and partners, MedcoEnergi and Hood Oil.

 MedcoEnergi is a publicly-listed Indonesian energy company with a strong commitment to sustainable development.